datarightplus/datarightplus-website/content/en/participate/contribution-guidelines/_index.md

 type: docs
 url: /docs/contribution-guidelines
 description: >
- The CDR+ initiative welcomes and encourages contributions from any member of the public on an open, transparent and collegiate basis.
+ The DR+ initiative welcomes and encourages contributions from any member of the public on an open, transparent and collegiate basis.
 ---

 ## Ground Rules